jcolinge/BulkSignalR_companion/README.md

 ## Contents

-In this companion repository, we show case applications of the `BulkSignalR` library to bulk RNA-seq and medium resolution 10x Genomics Visium:tm:
+In this companion repository, we show case applications of the `BulkSignalR` library to bulk RNA-seq and medium resolution 10x Genomics Visium :tm:
 Spatial Transcriptomics (ST):

 - SDC-application.R : Use case for Bulk RNA-seq.